CebolaLab/ChIPmentation/README.md

 #Sort the bedGraph file and convert it to bigWig using the hg38 chromosome sizes
 sort -k1,1 -k2,2n <sample>_ppois.bdg > <sample>_ppois.sorted.bdg
-fetchChromSizes hg38 > hg38.chrom.sizes

 bedGraphToBigWig <sample>_ppois.sorted.bdg hg38.chrom.sizes > <sample>_macs2_pval.bw
 ```

 **Call peaks for pooled replicates:**

 The step assumes that the ChIP-seq expriment includes *biological replicates* for each treated condition.
-Best practises involve calling a combined set of peaks for the pooled replicates.
+Best practises involve calling a combined, replicated set of peaks for the pooled replicates.

 ## Peak quality control